dnsimple/dnsimple-support/content/articles/manage-a-record.markdown

 ---
-title: Add, Update, and Remove A records
+title: Managing A records
 excerpt: Instructions to add, update, and remove an A record in DNSimple.
 categories:
 - DNS
 ---

-# Manage A records
+# Managing A records

 ### Table of Contents {#toc}